EuroMOMO Bulletin, Week 38, 2023

-This week’s overall pooled EuroMOMO estimates of all-cause mortality for the participating European countries are within expected levels after a longer period of elevated mortality.
+This week’s overall pooled EuroMOMO estimates of all-cause mortality for the participating European countries are within expected levels.
+However, some countries in southern Europe have reported elevated mortality over the recent weeks, which have coincided with observed heatwaves.

 Note on interpretation of data: The number of deaths shown for the three most recent weeks should be interpreted with caution, as adjustments for delayed registrations may be imprecise.
 Furthermore, results of pooled analyses may vary depending on countries included in the weekly analyses.
 Pooled analyses are adjusted for variation between the included countries and for differences in the local delay in reporting